 - Smart Portfolios.
 Smart Portfolios are Stash’s robo-advisors.
 Choose from multiple portfolios tailored to investors with different risk levels.

-Stash offers services for as little as $1 per month.
-You’ll pay $3 per month if you’d like to unlock financial advice, the smart portfolio, and retirement features, or $9 per month to open a family account complete with custodial accounts for children and $10,000 in life insurance.
+Stash offers services for as little as $3 per month.
+This will give you access to financial advice, the Smart Portfolio, and retirement features, or $9 per month to open a family account complete with custodial accounts for children and $1,000 or $10,000 in life insurance3 depending on your plan.

 Methodology: How We Select the Best Round-Up Apps